ConvexBurrito5/TF2SentryEE/Documentation/0-PartsList/readme.md

 It depends on what you have lying around the house.

 Both are going to be expensive...
-However, a spare Pi5 or a spare laptop that can be used will help point you in the right direction.
+However, if you have either a spare Pi5 or a spare laptop that can be used will help point you in the right direction.

 - A laptop/PC = more performance oriented.
 - A RaspberryPI5 = slightly simpler circuit.